 Anna R. Oposa is a multi-hyphenated changemaker.
-She is a writer, speaker, and project manager, but is best known as the Executive Director and Chief Mermaid of Save Philippine Seas (SPS).
-SPS is a movement to protect the country’s coastal and marine resources through information, communication, and education campaigns and community-based projects.
+She is a writer, public speaker, and environmental conservation consultant, but is best known as the Executive Director and Chief Mermaid of Save Philippine Seas (SPS).
+SPS is a movement to mobilize seatizens for collective action and behavior change.
 Anna's tasks as Chief Mermaid include fundraising, establishing partnerships, and implementing projects and campaigns.

 Anna graduated with a degree in BA English Studies (cum laude) from University of the Philippines-Diliman in 2011, and earned her MSc in Conservation Science (Merit) from Imperial College London in 2015 through the Chevening scholarship.
 In 2017, she was one of the three Global Fellows in Marine Conservation at the Duke University Marine Laboratory.

 Before pursuing environmental conservation full-time, Anna worked as a musical theatre performer, events host, and lifestyle journalist.
 Currently, she serves as a consultant for Marine Wildlife Watch of the Philippines and the Asian Development Bank (ADB).
 In 2018, she led environmental education workshops for coastal and marine conservation in Timor-Leste, Papua New Guinea, and the Solomon Islands for ADB.
 She has also worked for the Climate Change Commission, the United Nations Environment Programme, United Nations Development Programme-Philippines, and Oceana Philippines.
 Anna has served as a technical adviser to the Philippine government on climate change, marine wildlife trade, and migratory species since 2010.